PRTG Manual: Microsoft SQL v2 Sensor

 |

 This setting is only visible if you select Process data table for the setting Data Processing during sensor creation.
-The setting shows if the channel is disabled.
+Define how to select the desired cell in the database table:

 |